-People in treatment for severe alcohol use disorders are commonly given medications to treat their chronic alcoholism and help them get through Alcohol Withdrawal Syndrome (AWS).
+People in treatment for severe alcohol use disorders are commonly given medications to treat their chronic alcoholism and help them get through alcohol withdrawal syndrome (AWS).
 Medications are also used as a conditioning treatment to help people end their dependence on alcohol.

 Symptoms that can occur during alcohol withdrawal include:

+Acamprosate (Campral).
 Acamprosate is used specifically to treat alcohol withdrawal symptoms during detox.
 It is typically administered after someone with alcoholism completes the detox process.
 It is used to help recovering alcohol users avoid relapse by stabilizing the part of the brain that is disrupted by triggers and drug cravings.
 How acamprosate helps balance out the brain’s chemistry and GABA levels (the neurotransmitter most affected by central nervous system depressant use) is not completely understood, but it has been proven to have some effectiveness.
-As with all medications, acamprosate should be handled with care because of its side effects, which include depression and suicidal thoughts
+As with all medications, acamprosate should be handled with care because of its side effects, which include depression and suicidal thoughts.

+Disulfiram (Antabuse).
 This prescription medication is found to be an effective therapy for people who have completed the detoxification process or are in the beginning stages of abstinence.
 Disulfiram may not stop or reduce the urge to consume alcohol, but it may support recovery clients who are motivated to stop drinking.
 The medical detox process must take place first before disulfiram therapy begins.

+Naltrexone.
 The medication was first developed for the treatment of opioid addiction.
 But, since 1994, it has been used to treat people with alcohol use disorders (AUDs).
 It has been found to be effective in reducing the rewarding effects of alcohol and the desire for it.
 As explained by WebMD, Naltrexone works in the brain to block the effects of opioids (such as sensations of well-being and pain relief) and lowers one’s desire to drink or helps them drink less alcohol if they do drink.

+Benzodiazepines.
 Benzodiazepines (benzos for short) may be given to recovering drinkers to help ease their discomfort while undergoing detox.
 Benzodiazepines are used to treat alcohol withdrawal symptoms because they reduce anxiety, block seizures, and help improve recovering alcohol users’ sleep.
 The type of benzo used will depend on the person’s situation.
 Commonly used benzos in alcohol withdrawal treatment include Ativan (lorazepam); Valium (diazepam); Librium (chlordiazepoxide); and Serax (oxazepam).

 Detoxing from chronic opiate/opioid use is rarely life-threatening.
 Still, for many people, it can still be a difficult process with some uncomfortable and sometimes painful withdrawal symptoms.
 In addition to the previously mentioned common symptoms of drug and alcohol withdrawal, symptoms can include: